Figs (1 Medium (2 1/4 Inches Dia))

 Pair with Protein

-Engage in light physical activities such as walking after eating to help your body manage glucose levels.
+Engage in light physical activity, such as a short walk, after eating.
+This can help your body utilize glucose more effectively and lower blood sugar levels.

 Find Glucose response for your favourite foods